Workers Comp Presentation in Four Easy Steps

 - Go short on time and use very few slides.
 With the age of the smartphone and six-second attention spans, any time that you run over, people will dislike you.
 I have seen that one act of going overboard on time ruin a great presentation.
-People will thank you for going short than long.
+People will thank you for going short rather than long.

 - Use pictures and get rid of the text.
 I use this one every time I present anything.
 People remember pictures.
 Can you recall any text that someone presented – ever?
-Even cartoons work, but do not overdo them as they have been overused over the years.
+Even cartoons work but do not overdo them as they have been overused over the years.
 If you have to use text, please DO NOT JUST READ IT.
 You have entered the Death by PowerPoint zone when you start just reading your text.

 - My favorite one – shows that Guy Kawasaki is a genius.
-Find out or estimate the age of the oldest person that will see your presentation text.
+Find out or estimate the age of the oldest person who will see your presentation text.
 Divide their age by two.
 This is the minimum-sized text you should ever use.
 I usually use 40-point text.
 Thanks for that one Guy.

 Write An Outline Of Your Workers Comp Presentation

 I know this one sounds very old school, but it works.
 You need to be in contact with your muse.
 (See this article), If you can find any presentations or articles similar to your Workers Comp Presentation subject, use this to get your mind rolling.
 I never liked the brainstorming suggestion.